wp-plugins/wp-forecast/readme.txt

 	 * the nighttime forecast for up to nine nights
    + support wordpress widgets, easy placement :-)
    + customize the information you want to show
+   + supports pull-down forecast data to efficiently use space
    + multiple wp-forecast widget support
    + integration into your site via css (see below)
    + comes with an api for wordpress-pro's ;-)
+   + comes with a checklist to validate your connection settings

 Credits:

  + Barbary Jany					testing a lot and bring it to valid XHTML
- + Frans Lieshout		translation to dutch
+ + Frans Lieshout
+   Wim Scholtes					translation to dutch
  + Luís Reis					translation to portugues
+ + Håkan Carlström,
- + Håkan Carlström		translation to swedish
+   Susanne Svensso				translation to swedish
  + Gabriele von der Ohe			translation to german with entities (for iso-8859-1 or latin1 blogs)
  + Martin Loyer/Jean-Pierre		translation to french
  + Robert Lang					language file for en_US
  + Detti Giulio/Stefano Boeri	translation to italian
  + Eilif Nordseth				translation to norwegian
  + Michael S.R.
 Petersen		translation to dansk
  + Jaakko Kangosjärvi			translation to finish
  + Lukasz "linshi" Linhard		translation to polish
  + Castmir	     				translation to spanish
  + Tamas Koos					translation to hungarian
  + Valeria Pellegrini			translation to russian
  + Valentina Boeri				translation to romanian
  + Roland Geci					translation to slovak
+ + Pavel Soukenik				translation to czech
+ + Pavel Karnaukhov				translation to ukraine
+ + Zoran Maric					translation to serbian (latin)
+ + Petar Petrov                 translation to bulgarian
+ + Udi Burg						translation to hebrew
  + All the others giving feedback about missing features and bugs.
    Thank you very much for your contribution to wp-forecast.